Partnership Firmregistration in India.

 Place of business

-The principal place of business and any branch offices.
-Address proof is filed alongside the deed.
+The main place of business and any branches.
+Address proof is filed with the deed.

 - iii.

-What each partner contributes — cash, property, or services valued at fair value.
-The capital account of each partner is opened on the basis of the deed.
+Each partner's contribution — cash, property, or services valued at a fair amount.
+Each partner's capital account is opened on the basis of the deed.

 - iv.